hyperdimensional-computing/torchhd/README.md

 2. Create a new GitHub release.
 Set the tag according to [PEP 440](https://peps.python.org/pep-0440/), e.g., v1.5.2, and provide a clear description of the changes.
 You can use GitHub's "auto-generate release notes" button.
 Look at previous releases for examples.
 3. A GitHub release triggers a GitHub action that builds the library and publishes it to PyPi and Conda in addition to the documentation website.

+### Measuring Code Coverage

+To measure the code coverage use `pip install coverage` to install the required tool.
+Then use `coverage run -m --omit=./torchhd/tests/** pytest` to create the coverage report.
+You can then view this report with `coverage report`.

 ### License

 This library is [MIT licensed](https://github.com/hyperdimensional-computing/torchhd/blob/main/LICENSE).